rubigdata/bigdata-blog-2019-LoeveW/Assignment3.md

     It does not look nice (at least not on my laptop), since there are a lot of columns.
 Like what has been done before in the notebook, we could select the columns we're interested in by using `.select()`
     For example, I chose the do the following: `val DF2 = bagdata.select('STRAAT, 'HUISNUMMER, 'HUISLETTER, 'HUISNUMMERTOEVOEGING, 'OPENBARERUIMTE_ID, 'STATUS, 'WIJK_OMS)`, which gave me most of the useful data.
 I would not need the coordinates for example, since we know that they are `null` anyway.

-2.  **Q**: Discuss decisions in data selection and data cleaning that you took to complete the assignment in your blog post.
-    **A**:

-3.  **Q**: Why would you apply the transformation on the artworks dataset to join the result against the addresses, instead of vice versa?
+2.  **Q**: Why would you apply the transformation on the artworks dataset to join the result against the addresses, instead of vice versa?
     **A**: Because this dataset is much smaller, and you will only transform the entries needed.
 Doing it viceversa results in a lot of extra work, on data that you were not going to use in the first place.

-4.  **Q**: Can you produce the list of quarters that is missing because no artwork has been situated in the quarter?
+3.  **Q**: Can you produce the list of quarters that is missing because no artwork has been situated in the quarter?
     **A**: Yes, we can use SQL for this:

 ```scala